This post may contain affiliate links. Please read our disclosure policy.

 Here is a screenshot taken from theblaze.com that summarizes the story (you can read the rest at theblaze.com):

-The school didn’t say “Oh… well Jack can go on that trip, but if Michael asks, lets tell them that it doesn’t count as an excused absence!”
+The school didn’t say “Oh… well John can go on that trip, but if Michael asks, lets tell them that it doesn’t count as an excused absence!”
 The simply stated the district-wide rules.

-I want it to be known that I have been updated, after posting this post, that the principal of this school is now being harassed day and night, receiving terrible threats.
-This principal is being tormented and harassed in the school and at her home because of her note, stating the district rules.
+I want it to be known that I have been updated, after posting this post, that the principal of this school is now being harassed day and night, receiving terrible threats, because of her note, stating the district rules.

 It really boils down to – BE RESPECTFUL OF OTHERS.
 LETS NOT SHAME ANYONE ONLINE, PLEASE.